-- Types of student loans
+Understanding student loans

 How do student loans work?

 When you take out a student loan, the process will depend on the type of loan you are pursuing.
-But whether you are taking out federal or private student loans, the purpose of funding your education remains the same.
+But whether you are taking out federal or private loans, the purpose of funding your education remains the same.

 Keep in mind that the loans you take out will need to be paid back within a specified time frame.
 Not only will you have to repay the loans, but you'll also have to pay any interest attached.

 In many cases, you will not need to start making loan payments until after your graduation.
 In fact, some lenders will give you a grace period of a few months between your graduation and the start of your repayment.

-Types of student loans
+Types of student loans available

 Federal student loans